 Oatmeal and weight loss for PCOS

 When it comes to losing weight, it is suggested that a diet high in complex carbs like oats can help promote greater satiety (fullness).
-Studies have shown that people who ate a high-fiber diet not only felt fuller longer, but also had greater reductions in calories consumed at mealtimes.
+Studies have shown that people who ate a high-fiber diet not only felt fuller longer but also had greater reductions in calories consumed at mealtimes.

 How to eat oats for PCOS?

-Oats are a healthy, filling grain that contain soluble and insoluble fiber.
+Oats are a healthy, filling grain that contains soluble and insoluble fiber.
 These fibers help to slow down the digestion of food, which in turn helps to control blood sugar levels and promote regularity.
-The fiber content also makes oats an effective weight loss food as it absorbs liquid and transforms into gel-like stool that moves through the digestive tract more quickly.
+The fiber content also makes oats an effective weight loss food as it absorbs liquid and transforms into a gel-like stool that moves through the digestive tract more quickly.

-Another great way to enjoy oats is by adding them to recipes.
-You can add them to smoothies or yogurt.
-You can also add them to chicken and vegetable soup, stuff them inside veggie burgers, or mix them into grain-free breads.
-Make your own granola with a mix of chopped nuts, seeds, dried fruit, and spices for a crunch.
+• Make your granola with a mix of chopped nuts, seeds, dried fruit, and spices for a crunch.
 Look for products that are high in fiber and low in sugar.
 You can also find granola that’s soy-free, gluten-free, vegan, and/or non-GMO.

 Oatmeal can be part of a healthy and balanced diet.
 But if you’re looking for ways to change things up, consider new flavors and mix-ins, such as fruit, nuts, spices, cocoa powder, chia seeds, or peanut butter.
 Or, if you’re craving a sweet snack, mix some granola with coconut milk yogurt and a drizzle of honey.
 P.S.
 Want to feel extra amazing this fall?